Meghan Markle Explains Why She’s Keeping Her Lips Sealed About Her Baby’s Gender

 To many, Meghan Markle’s royal life must seem like a dream.
-As the Duchess of Sussex Markle gets to live a luxurious lifestyle with plenty of royal perks, including drivers to take her wherever she’d like to go, personal chefs, and her own sector of Kensington Palace.
+As the Duchess of Sussex, Markle gets to live a luxurious lifestyle with plenty of royal perks, including drivers to take her wherever she’d like to go, personal chefs, and her own sector of Kensington Palace.
 Nevertheless, life as a duchess is not without its downfalls.
 Along with the fancy crowns and designer gowns, she was thrust into a life in the spotlight with critics watching her every move.
 As she and husband Prince Harry prepare to welcome their first child in coming months, they are bombarded with questions regarding their child’s name, gender, and due date.
 Through it all, the royal couple are clinging onto every bit of privacy they can get, according to Pure Wow.

 As if getting ready to become first time parents wasn’t daunting enough alone, Markle faces constant speculation regarding her pregnancy.
-While she nor Harry have released public information concerning their child’s gender or what they plan to name he or she, the media is quick to formulate their own guesses.
+While neither she nor Harry have released public information concerning their child’s gender or what they plan to name him or her, the media is quick to formulate their own guesses.
 News publications have hurried to announce their own opinions about what the child’s name should be and which royal ancestors it should be taken from.
 Other outlets have tried to guess her due date, some making bets that the child’s birth is only mere weeks away.

 Meghan Markle has been receiving a lot of attention recently for constantly cradling her baby bump in public, but what do you think?